autocompletejs/autocomplete.js/README.md

 ###Slogan

 Lite, Open, made by a developer for developers.
-Help me and contributed :)
+Help me and contribute :)

 ###Thanks

-Thank you to [Demonixis](https://github.com/demonixis) for the Javascript advices.
+Thank you to [Demonixis](https://github.com/demonixis) for the Javascript advice.